Second Victims: Support for Clinicians Involved in Errors and Adverse Events

 The first tier of support consists of unit- or department-based event recognition and support by colleagues and local leaders who have received basic response training.
 Approximately 60% of involved clinicians will have their needs met through this tier.
 The second tier involves trained peer support persons embedded in high-risk clinical units to monitor colleagues for second victim responses and provide immediate intervention with one-on-one support, trigger debriefings, and access to other organizational resources such as patient safety or risk management leaders.
 This tier is expected to meet the needs of 30% of identified second victims.
 The needs of about 10% of affected clinicians are addressed at the third tier, through facilitated access to professional counseling.

 Creating an environment where clinicians feel safe disclosing their involvement in errors and adverse events is important for patients, families, clinicians, and organizations.
 The basics of disclosing errors to patients are covered in another Patient Safety Primer.
 Other important reasons to disclose involvement include enhanced clinician recovery and organizational learning, as discussed in an AHRQ commentary.
+A study examining provision of support for second victims in hospitals in Maryland found such services to be limited despite recognition by Patient Safety Officers of the need to support clinicians involved in errors and adverse events.
 The science behind interventions for second victims is in its infancy.
 However, several resources are available to help organizations prepare to respond.
 The Institute for Healthcare Improvement has a whitepaper on respectful management of serious adverse events.
-A group of experts developed a publically available best practices toolkit for organizations to use in developing support programs for clinicians involved in errors and adverse events.
+A group of experts developed a publicly available best practices toolkit for organizations to use in developing support programs for clinicians involved in errors and adverse events.
 The toolkit includes an organizational assessment, work plan template, and downloadable list of additional resources.